yicenma/tswd-portfolio/final-project-part-two.md

 # User research

 ## Target audience

+Text here!

+## Interview script

+The goal of the interview is to gather some suggestions for the future modification of the story board and visualizations from the interviewees.
+Also, to make sure the story telling is impressive and easy to understand for the audience.

 > Interview Questions
+>
 > Q1: Could you identify the audience for this wireframe?
+>
 > Q2: What was your key takeaway?
+>
 > Q3: Do you think this story telling is impressive?
 If not, what do you recommend to revise?
+>
 > Q4: Is there anything that you felt to be confused?
 Where?
+>
 > Q5: Is there any suggestion to improve my work?
+>
 > Q6: Does the charts help to grasp the information presented?
+>
 > Q7: After the viewing, is this motivate you to change your current unhealhty habit?
 Is not, why?

-Text here!

-## Interview script
-> List the goals from your research, and the questions you intend to ask.
+>

 Text here!